PetmeetlyPetmeetly

 Can two black German Shepherds produce a sable puppy?

 No. Solid black GSDs carry two copies of the recessive (a) allele at the Agouti locus.
-A black-to-black pairing can only produce solid-black puppies, since neither parent carries a non-(a) allele to pass.
+Black to black can only produce more black.

 06